Moving files between Git repos while preserving history

 written on June 23, 2021

 I recently found myself having to move files from one Git repo to another while preserving their history.
-It's one of those things that you probably do rarely enough to the point of never having thought about them, but once you come across them you realize that they obviously occur now and again — that was my feeling at least.
+It's one of those things that you probably do rarely enough to the point of never having thought about them, but once you come across them you realize that they obviously occur now and again—that was my feeling at least.

-Actually, it's even weirder: at first, I just did what my monkey-programmer-brain thought made sense and, well, copied the files over ; it was only after that that I realized that now all history on those files is lost, it's like they came out of nowhere.
-As with all things, in small, hobby, 1-person projects this may be totally unimportant, but if we're talking about a repo with decades of history and lots of people working on it, well it's kind of a huge downside to not be able to keep all of that information.
+Actually, it's even weirder: at first, I just did what my monkey-programmer brain thought made sense and, well, copied the files over ; it was only after that that I realized that now all history on those files is lost, it's like they came out of nowhere.
+As with all things, in small, hobby, one-person projects this may be totally unimportant, but if we're talking about a repo with decades of history and lots of people working on it, well it's kind of a huge downside to not be able to keep all of that information.
 After all, this is one of the main reasons we use Git.

-Before I explain which one I consider to be the best for all cases, let's first address
+Before I explain which one I consider to be the best for all cases, let's first address the fact that git filter-branch is actually redundant/obsolete.
+On their documentation page, we read:

 WARNING